milantaky/IPK_Calculator_Protocol_xtakac09/README.md

 result and print it to terminal.

-The client is started using: command make to compile the source code and get an executable file, then using command "ipkcpc -h <host> -p <port> -m <mode>" where host is the IPv4 address of the server, port the server port, and mode either tcp or udp (e.g., ipkcpc -h 1.2.3.4 -p 2023 -m udp), then you will then you see SERVER INFO with ip address and port you are sending your requests to.
-To send a request, click on new line under SERVER INFO, and insert your message and press ENTER.
+The client is started using: command make to compile the source code and get an executable file, then using command "ipkcpc -h < host > -p < port > -m < mode >" where host is the IPv4 address of the server, port the server port, and mode either tcp or udp (e.g., ipkcpc -h 1.2.3.4 -p 2023 -m udp), then you see SERVER INFO with ip address and port you are sending your requests to.
+To send a request, click on new line under SERVER INFO, insert your message and press ENTER.

 For UDP request send message such as:
 (+ 1 2)